CrackTheCode016/polkadot-api-ts-boilerplate/README.md

 npm run start
 ```

-Alternatively, you can also build the project and run the files manually inside of `dist/`:
+Alternatively, you can also build the project and run the files manually inside `dist/`:

 ```sh
 npm run build